-Chelsea Connery is a first year doctoral student in the Learning, Leadership, and Education Policy PhD program in the Educational Leadership Department.
+Chelsea Connery is a second year doctoral student in the Learning, Leadership, and Education Policy PhD program in the Educational Leadership Department.
 Chelsea received her B.A. in Spanish, B.S. in Secondary World Language Education, and M.A. in Curriculum Instruction at the University of Connecticut.
 She then taught Spanish at Bulkeley High School.
 During her second year of teaching, she became TESOL certified through ARCTELL and began teaching English as a Second Language.
 She also co-led her school's Urban Gardening Club, collaborating with the Grow Hartford Youth Program.

-From 2004-11, Robert taught for seven years as a social studies teacher at the Metropolitan Learning Center for Global and International Studies (MLC), an interdistrict magnet school intended to provide a high-quality education and promote racial, ethnic, and economic integration.
+Robert taught for seven years as a social studies teacher at the Metropolitan Learning Center for Global and International Studies (MLC), an interdistrict magnet school intended to provide a high-quality education and promote racial, ethnic, and economic integration.

 After teaching high school, Robert has worked at Trinity College and before then was a Senior Policy Fellow in K-12 Education for CT Voices for Children where he published reports on Connecticut’s testing system, public school choice, and K-12 education data and policy.
 Robert continues to write about school choice and education policy at The Cities, Suburbs, and School Project.